-Shortly after 9:30 on an October night in 2002, Long Island pediatrician Greg Gulbransen backed up his car as he tried to park outside his condo.
+Shortly after 9:30 p.m. on an October night in 2002, Long Island pediatrician Greg Gulbransen, M.D., backed up his car as he tried to park outside his condo.
 The Oyster Bay, Long Island pediatrician was sober and drove slowly that night, checking both his side and rear-view mirrors before backing up.
-He was a caring father and a driven, moral man working hard to build his medical practice and help families.
-But his precautions and character couldn’t prevent a parent’s worst nightmare from happening: that night, he accidentally backed over his two-year-old son Cameron had crawled beneath the vehicle.
+He was a caring father and a driven man working hard to build his medical practice and help families.
+But his precautions and character couldn’t prevent a parent’s worst nightmare from happening: That night, he accidentally backed over his 2-year-old son Cameron, who had crawled beneath the vehicle.

 “There, in front of me in the headlights, was Cameron,” Gulbransen said.
 “He was lying on his back with his blue blankie in his hand.
 He had gone under the vehicle, I had gone right over his head and killed him.
 I jumped out of the car, tried to do CPR.”
-Gulbransen can still taste his blood in his mouth, remembers the way Cameron bled from his nose, his ears.
+Gulbransen can still taste his blood in his mouth and remembers the way Cameron bled from his nose and ears.
 “I knew at that moment he was dead.”

 No one would blame Gulbransen if he tried to block that moment from his memory forever.
 But instead, to honor his lost son, he’s relived it over and over in public for 14 years.
 Working with public interest and safety advocacy groups, he successfully pressured the federal government into passing safety regulations aimed at preventing backover accidents like the one that took Cameron’s life.
-After years of work and legal wrangling, the law finally took effect this month.
+After years of work and legal wrangling, the law finally took effect in May 2018.

 According to the National Highway Traffic Safety Administration, an average of 210 fatalities and 15,000 injuries are caused every year by backover crashes similar to the one that took Cameron Gulbransen’s life.
-Just under a third of the deaths involve children under five.
-The automobile safety child safety advocacy group Kids and Cars says most backover accidents occur in driveways and parking lots; 60 percent involve large vehicles with poor rear visibility like trucks, SUVs, and minivans.
+Just under a third of the deaths involve children under 5.
+The automobile safety child safety advocacy group Kids and Cars says most backover accidents occur in driveways and parking lots; 60% involve large vehicles with poor rear visibility like trucks, SUVs, and minivans.